• Home

 Importing types

-In addition to its own bundled types, the React SDK uses types from launchdarkly-js-client-sdk.
+In addition to its own bundled types, the React Web SDK uses types from launchdarkly-js-client-sdk.
 If you use Typescript and you need to use launchdarkly-js-client-sdk types, you can install the launchdarkly-js-client-sdk package as a dev dependency.
 You can then import the types you want directly from launchdarkly-js-client-sdk.

-If you are using the React SDK within a React application that uses TypeScript, you may encounter some compiler errors or warnings initially.
+If you are using the React Web SDK within a React application that uses TypeScript, you may encounter some compiler errors or warnings initially.
 One solution is to wrap your component in a withLDProvider function, and then coerce your component to type <ComponentType<{}>.
 To learn how, read Using LaunchDarkly with TypeScript.

 If you use eslint, the SDK requires that you add launchdarkly-js-client-sdk as a dev dependency.
 Otherwise, eslint will report a no-extraneous-dependencies error.